 - a.
 The library is open Monday to Friday from 7 a.m. to 4 p.m. - b.
-Food and drink are not allowed. - Students scan their IDs when they enter and when they leave the library, unless they are with a class. - d.
-Students must scan their ID to borrow a laptop when using the library independently. - e.
+Food is not allowed.
+Drinks are allowed with permission. - c.
+Students scan their IDs when they enter and when they leave the library, unless they are with a class. - d.
+Students must scan their ID to borrow a laptop when using the library independently, and they are available at a first come, first served basis. - e.
 Students must have a pass from a teacher to use the library during regular school hours, unless with a class.
 Passes are needed after school, only if student is taking the late bus home. - f.
 Directed Study students must obtain a pass from a teacher for a specific purpose and check in with their Directed Study teacher before coming to the library.
 If a student does not have a pass, the teacher may call the library to see if there is space available. - g.
-Computers are available on a first come, first served basis, if not already reserved for a class. - Students must adhere to the district's Acceptable Use Policy when using computers. - Books and other materials may be borrowed for a three-week period, and may be renewed if no reserves have been placed on the item(s). - j.
-All of the library's electronic equipment must remain in the Library. - k.
-The small rooms are available on an "as needed" basis.
-No prior sign up is needed. - I. The library is an area for research, reading, independent study, and learning.
+Students must adhere to the district's Acceptable Use Policy when using computers. - h.
+Books and other materials may be borrowed for a three-week period, and may be renewed if no reserves have been placed on the item(s). - The small rooms are available on an "as needed" basis.
+No prior sign up is required. - j.
+The library is an area for research, reading, independent study, and learning.
 Students are expected to respect the rights of others.